shiyonkuriank/CMPE_255_Project_Team1/final_report.md

 ![image](https://user-images.githubusercontent.com/90216358/169928704-95ec9f7e-fc6a-4081-94c5-6cf827365b7c.png)

+###### Disadvantages of Item Based Collaborative filtering
+###### Cold Start
+The dot product of the associated embeddings represents the model's forecast for a given movie pair.
+As a result, if an item isn't observed during training, the system won't be able to construct an embedding for it or query the model with it.
+This problem is known as the cold-start problem.
+###### Hard to include side features for query/item
+Any features not related to the query or item ID are referred to as side features.
+Side features for movie recommendations could include country or age.
+The model's quality is improved by including available side features.

 ###### 2.1.2 What is SVD in Collaborative Filtering
 ![alt text](https://github.com/shiyonkuriank/CMPE_255_Project_Team1/blob/main/images/Image%201.png) <br>
 The Singular Value Decomposition (SVD), a method from linear algebra that has been generally used as a dimensionality reduction technique in machine learning.
 SVD is a matrix factorization technique, which reduces the number of features of a dataset by reducing the space dimension from N-dimension to K-dimension (where K<N).
 In the context of the recommender system, the SVD is used as a collaborative filtering technique.
 It uses a matrix structure where each row represents a user, and each column represents an item.
 The elements of this matrix are the ratings that are given to items by users.